 Assess their quality of life.
 An animal’s quality of life consists of their physical and mental well-being.
 Considering all aspects of your pet’s life is essential.
 It is important to recognise that all pets are different.
 Quality of life will be different for every animal and can change from day to day.

 1. Quality of Life Scale – HHHHHMM Scale: This Quality of Life Scale by Pawspice explains how to assess your pet in 7 categories on a scale of 0-10: Hurt, Hunger, Hydration, Hygiene, Happiness, Mobility, and More Good Days Than Bad.

-2. Grey Muzzle Quality of Life Calendar App for iPhones & IPads: Download this free Grey Muzzle iPhone App app to keep track of whether your pet is having a good day, bad day or neutral day.
-This calendar app will give you a good idea if the bad days are beginning to outnumber the good days.
+2. Grey Muzzle Quality of Life Calendar App for iPhones & IPads: If you are unsure if bad days outnumber good days, download this free Grey Muzzle iPhone App.
+By rating whether your pet is having a good day, bad day or neutral day, this calendar app helps owners bettre understand their pet’s quality of life.

-Putting down a terminally ill or aged pet at home, in their familiar surroundings lessens stress on the animal.
-It also allows you to say goodbye to your beloved pet with family members in the comfort of your home, outside of a clinical environment.
-It is essential for other animals to be there to allow closure and peace.
+Putting down a terminally ill or aged pet at home, in their familiar surroundings, can lessen your pet’s stress.
+It also allows you to say goodbye to your beloved pet in the comfort of your home, outside of the clinical environment.
+The presence of family members and other pets contributes to a sense of calmness.
 Dr. Rosen’s primary goal is to honour the bond between humans and animals and to make sure the process is as peaceful as possible.

 Seeking support throughout this process is important.
-A skilled clinical counsellor, a pet loss support group, or family and friends are good examples of people who may be able to help.
-We have a list of resources and the University of Guelph, Ontario Vet College Pet Trust provides excellent support resources.
+A skilled clinical counsellor, a pet loss support group, and family and friends are each good examples of people who can help.
+We have a list of resources on this website.
+The University of Guelph’s Ontario Vet College Pet Trust also provides excellent support resources.